wenyan8082000/NEPs/Physical Commodity-EN.md

 2. Product manufacturer: according to the production plan, sign the raw material supply and marketing contract with the raw material supplier, and pay the corresponding amount to the raw material supplier.
-According to the needs of channel agents or distributors, sign sales contracts with them, collect payment for commodity and provide commodity.
+According to the needs of channel agents or distributors, sign sales contracts with them, collect payment for commodity and provide goods.
 Its main attributes include: Industrial and commercial registration documents, qualification documents, qualification documents, inspection and testing reports, quality assurance system, production standards, management system and main processes.
 Its commodity attributes include: Specification and model, quality inspection report, main technical indicators, precautions, etc.

-3. Channel agent or distributor: sign supply and marketing contract with commodity manufacturer, pay for goods, and promote sales to consumers.
-Collect payment from consumers and provide them with goods and services.
+3. Channel agent or distributor: sign supply and marketing contract with commodity manufacturer, pay for commodity, and promote sales to consumers.
+Collect payment from consumers and provide them with commodity and services.
 Its main attributes include: Industrial and commercial registration documents, qualification documents, qualification documents, inspection and testing reports.
-Its commodity attributes include: Specification and model, quality inspection report, main technical indicators, precautions, etc.; its operation attributes include information of commodity on and off the shelf, marketing activities, discounts, points, etc.
+Its commodity attributes include: Specification and model, quality inspection report, main technical indicators, precautions, etc.; its operation attributes include information of goods on and off the shelf, marketing activities, discounts, points, etc.